 LIHI Certificate #138 – Dundee Project, Maine

-Project powerhouse equipment is original, although some upgrades have been made since its original operation.
-Equipment changes since 1913 include replacement of one excitor (date unknown), replacement of a governor (c.
-1969), and rewinding of the generator units (c.
-1997).
+The powerhouse equipment is original, although some upgrades have been made since its original operation.
 The Dundee dam has undergone more significant changes since original construction in 1913, including reconstruction and raising of the east embankment, raising of the west embankment, resurfacing of the spillway section, and installation of rock anchors, most completed in 1990.
-Additional concrete repairs were done in 2012.

 |LIHI Certificate No.||138|